INTRODUCTION

 Recycling and Resource Management

-- Upgrades to the County's Recycling Center, which will ultimately allow the County to process 100 percent of the recyclable material generated by County residents and businesses, instead of sending up to 45 percent of it out of the State for processing.
+• Continued construction of upgrades to the Recycling Center, which will allow the County to process 100% of the material it generates rather than sending excess material out of state for processing.

 THRIVING YOUTH AND FAMILIES